Sherrod Brown: Potential national campaigns

 Despite being one of Vermont senator Bernie Sanders's closest allies in the U.S. Senate, Brown nevertheless endorsed former secretary of state Hillary Clinton and campaigned for her in the 2016 Democratic presidential primary in Ohio.
-He was vetted as a potential vice-presidential running mate for Clinton.
+During the 2016 campaign season, he said he had no interest in being vice president, but he was vetted as a potential vice-presidential running mate for Clinton.
 The choice came down to Brown and Virginia senator Tim Kaine, who was ultimately selected.
 Brown had the distinct disadvantage that had Clinton won, Ohio's Republican governor John Kasich would have chosen Brown's replacement in the Senate, whereas Kaine's replacement would be chosen by Democrat and Clinton ally Virginia governor Terry McAuliffe.

 The Washington Monthly suggested in 2017 that Brown could unite the establishment and progressive wings of the Democratic Party as a presidential candidate in 2020.
 Cleveland.com reported in 2018 that he was "seriously" considering a presidential run.
-After winning his third Senate term in the 2018 election, he was considered a potential candidate for the Democratic presidential nomination in 2020 and began exploring a run in January 2019.
+After winning his third Senate term in the 2018 election, he began exploring a run in January 2019 for the 2020 Democratic presidential nomination.
 He announced in March that he would not run for president and would instead remain a senator.
-During the 2016 campaign season, he also said he had no interest in being vice president.